 "Well as long as you're both sorry.
 Now get back in here and get some silverware and napkins."

 Dinner passed quickly as they ate and caught up.
 Margaret loved the warm rapport between the two Pierces.
-She contrasted their obviously loving relationship to the one she had with her own father.
-She decided she already felt closer to Daniel than she ever had to *Howitzer* Houlihan.
-When the elder Pierce caught her staring at him she gave him a small smile.
+She contrasted their obviously loving relationship to the not terribly warm one she had with her own father.
+When the elder Pierce caught her staring at him, she gave him a small smile.
 He smiled back and she felt warm all through.

 Hawkeye turned to her.
 "I took some time off from the hospital.
 Thought I'd show you around some.
 We can catch up."

-She caught his eye, nearly chuckled at the mischief in his expression.
+She caught his eye and nearly chuckled at the mischief in his expression.
 "Sounds good."

 "Son, I've been meaning to talk to you about the hospital.
 You don't seem too happy there."